codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/ios-simulator-builds.md

 {{< /highlight >}}

 ## Building an unsigned Maui .NET7 iOS app (.app)
-Adjust your build script to use this commands
+Adjust your build script to use these commands

 {{< highlight yaml "style=paraiso-dark">}}
 scripts: